Ark Clams / Blood Clams - [Ark Shell; family Arcidae]

 Cherrystone - see Hard Clam.

-The Geoduck is the largest burrowing clam in the world.
-Individuals weighing 15 pounds are recorded and bigger ones rumored but the photo specimen is a normal market size of 2.2 pounds and 12 inches total length (5 inch shell).
+The Geoduck (pronounce "gooy-duk") is the largest burrowing clam in the world.
+Individuals weighing 15 pounds are recorded and bigger ones rumored, but the photo specimen is a normal market size of 2.2 pounds.
+The shell was 6 inches long and 3-1/2 inches wide.
+Total length was 11 inches, but that's meaningless since it could stretch out much longer.
 They are long lived with a record age of 168 years.

 Details and Cooking.